BrendanTimmons/gradient.vim/README.md

 # Todo:

-get it to insert result in a nicer format into the current buffer.
+Get it to insert result in a nicer format into the current buffer.